-The value of data is making every business and individual a potential target of cybercrime.
-Therefore, organizations need to take every possible step to minimize their risk of compromise and understand the legislative requirements.
-For example, an organization that handles personal information about individuals has obligations to protect that information under the DPA and public authorities have a legal obligation to make official information available under the Freedom of Information Act.
-Under the forthcoming GDPR legislation, organizations must also seek permission from individuals to collect information, inform them how that information will be used and ensure it is erased securely after a set time frame.
+The value of data is making every business, and individual, a potential target of cybercrime.
+Organizations, therefore, need to take every possible step to minimize their risk of compromise and understand the legislative requirements.
+For example, an organization that handles personal information about individuals has obligations to protect that information under the GDPR and public authorities have a legal obligation to make official information available under the Freedom of Information Act.
+Under the GDPR legislation, organizations must also seek permission from individuals to collect information, inform them how that information will be used and ensure it is erased securely after a set timeframe.

 “Organizations should take the same level of care with disposing of data and devices as they do protecting it in an active IT environment.
 It is imperative to understand the entire lifecycle of your data and IT assets, ensuring that any gaps in the process are addressed.
-Organizations should also be sure that third party providers confirm that they remain compliant.”
+Organizations should regularly revisit their data transfer, retention and erasure methods ensuring that they have an accurate file catalogue.
+Organizations should also ensure that third party providers confirm that they remain compliant.”

-When you look to secure a provider to deal with data, ask them to provide you with a full audit trail so you know where your equipment (and data) is at all times.
+When you look to secure a provider to deal with data you should ensure they can provide you with a full audit trail so you can be assured you know where your equipment (and data) is at all times.
 What proof of data erasure or destruction will they provide?
-It’s worth finding out if they utilize NCSC approved software for data erasure and if you have requested physical destruction via shredding, will they issue you certificates of destruction?
+It’s worth finding out if they utilize NCSC approved software for data erasure and if you have requested physical destruction via shredding, will they issue you with certificates of destruction?

-Confirming that your provider has a proven track record within the industry is also vital.
-Find out what accreditations they hold and what standards and regulations they adhere to.
-As a general rule, any ITAD partner you choose should be compliant with the EU Regulation on Waste for Electrical and Electronic Equipment (WEEE) and should hold a waste carriers licence.
+Ensuring your provider has a proven track record within the industry is also vital.
+Find out what accreditations they hold and what standards and regulation do they adhere to.
+As a rule, any ITAD partner you choose should be compliant with the EU Regulation on Waste for Electrical and Electronic Equipment (WEEE) and should hold a waste carriers license.
 They may also be an Approved Authorized Treatment Facility (AATF).